taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Software Engineering at Google: Lessons Learned from Programming Over Time** (2020) by Titus Winters, Tom Manshreck, Hyrum Wright
 - Software Engineering: A Practitioner's Approach by Roger S. Pressman
 - The Essence of Software Engineering by Volker Gruhn and Rüdiger Striemer
-- Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs by Dr. Stanier, James

 Modern Software Engineering